Guceri/CoinbaseAlgos/README.md

 | Quantity | The size of each order |

 ## [Gamma Order Algo](_gamma_algos.R)
   Since CoinbasePro has included the ability to leverage BTC trading, I created a "Gamma" algo which keeps track of your buying power and buys additional BTC as price moves up and buying power is made available.
 This allows to have a convex potential exposure to BTC which is similar to the effects of Gamma in an options position.
+Please note that market orders are actually just limit orders with a max slippage input.
 Future installations will create more functionality for limiting how this is used and providing more flexibility for dealing with margin calls and potential exit targets.

 | Command | Description |
 | --- | --- |